-These holiday instrumentals and vocals sung in Portuguese and English are performed by Brazilians and non-Brazilians alike – a true celebration of the special relationship that Brazil shares with the world.
+These holiday instrumentals and vocals are sung in Portuguese and English.
+They are performed by Brazilians and non-Brazilians alike.
+It’s a true celebration of the special relationship that Brazil shares with the world.

-Our Brazilian Christmas programming is a musical way to say ‘thank you’ to the many Brazilian communities Connectbrazil.com serves, here in the US, in Brazil and worldwide.
+Our programming is a musical way to say ‘thank you’ to the many Brazilian communities Connectbrazil.com serves, here in the US, in Brazil, and worldwide.

 Inspired By Oscar

-I’ll happily admit that I enjoy creating every daily playlist for our streaming channels at Connectbrazil.com; a lot of thought and care is put into each one.
+I’ll happily admit that I enjoy creating every daily playlist for our streaming channels at Connectbrazil.com.
+I put careful thought and care into each one.

-In 1996, he created a new music label with his talented friend Miles Goodman, and they set out on their first project, a groundbreaking album of traditional Christmas songs set in the Brazilian style.
+Castro-Neves created a new music label with his talented friend Miles Goodman in 1996.
+Their first project was a groundbreaking album of traditional Christmas songs set in the Brazilian style.

-Oscar, who was for many years the musical director for Sergio Mendes, and her invited many of Brazil’s top musicians to join the recording.
-Castro-Neves passed away in 2013 but his final recording was resurrected into Alexandra Jackson’s Legacy & Alchemy album.
+Oscar was the musical director for Sergio Mendes for many years.
+He invited many of Brazil’s top musicians to join the recording.

 Instrumental stars included saxophonist Leo Gandelman and guitarists Ricardo Silveira and Toninho Horta, plus keyboardist Gilson Peranzzetta.

-The vocals came from Joyce, João Bosco, Dori Caymmi, Ivan Lins, and Bebel Gilberto.
-The rhythm makers were Tutty Moreno, Têo Lima and Marçal
+Vocals came from Joyce, João Bosco, Dori Caymmi, Ivan Lins, and Bebel Gilberto.
+The rhythm makers were Tutty Moreno, Têo Lima, and Marçal.

-The resulting album was magical, an inspiring blend of vocals in English and Portuguese, with instrumentals to match.
+The resulting album was magical.
+It was an inspiring blend of vocals in English and Portuguese, with instrumentals to match.

-Sadly, Goodman passed away shortly before the album’s October release and the label shut down, leaving only several thousand pressings of the CD available for fans to add to their collections.
+Sadly, Goodman passed away shortly before the album’s October release.
+Soon the label shut down, leaving only a few thousand pressings of the CD available for fans.

-Few copies remain, and legal entanglements have kept the album from reissue, digital or otherwise.
+Very few copies remain today, and legal entanglements have kept the album from being reissued, digital or otherwise.
 You can order A Brasilian Christmas here.

 My Gift (and my thanks) To You